Do you have additional land and want to create an opportunity where your land can make money for you? Or perhaps you want to extend the family house?

-A lot of the questions we get are “should I renovate?” or “should I build a granny flat/ secondary residence?”
+A question we receive all of the time is “should we renovate?” or “should I build a secondary residence/ granny flat”.
 It’s a tough choice and it can be different for each household and block.
+It will also depend on your circumstances, needs and budget.

 Benefits of a renovation: